Archive for: tax law

 1) sale of rights or granting of licenses or sublicenses, transfers and assignments of copyrights, patents, trademarks, letting joint trademarks or joint guarantee marks for use, or other related rights.

-Legia did not agree with the decision of the Director of the Tax Control Office and filed a complaint to the administrative court.
-It was rejected by the Voivodeship Administrative Court in Warsaw in a judgment of 26 March 2010, case file III SA/Wa 1823/09.
+Legia did not agree with the decision of the Director of Tax Control Office and filed a complaint against.
+The Voivodeship Administrative Court in Warsaw in its judgment of 26 March 2010 case file III SA/Wa 1823/09 dismissed it.

 Tax law, case III SA/Wa 396/10